 We provide strategic advice and execution for owners, investors, and occupiers of real estate in connection with the leasing of office, industrial and retail space.
 We also offer clients fully integrated property sales services under the CBRE Capital Markets brand.
 We are compensated for our services in the form of a commission and, in some instances, may earn various forms of variable incentive consideration.
 Our commission is paid upon the occurrence of certain contractual event(s) which may be contingent.
 For example, a portion of our leasing commission may be paid upon signing of the lease by the tenant, with the remaining paid upon occurrence of another future contingent event (e.g., payment of first month's rent or tenant move-in).
-For leases, we typically satisfy our performance obligation at a point in time when control is transferred; generally, at the time of the first contractual event there is a present right to payment.
-We look to history, experience with a customer, and deal specific considerations as part of the most likely outcome estimation approach to support our judgement that the second contingency (if applicable) will be met.
-Therefore, we typically accelerate the recognition of the revenue associated with the second contingent event.
+For leases, we typically satisfy our performance obligation at a point in time when control is transferred; generally, at the time of the first contractual event where there is a present right to payment.
+We look to history, experience with a customer, and deal specific considerations as part of the most likely outcome estimation approach to support our judgement that the second contingent event.
 For sales, our commission is typically paid at the closing of the sale, which represents transfer of control for services to the customer.